Hualizhouster/hualizhouster.github.io/_posts/2019-04-09-Datasourceconnection.md

 In the Python world, it provides several approaches for connecting data sources, like **.xlsx**, **.csv**, **txt**, or **database**.
 Today we will show some regular connecting methods with scripts.

-- Connecting MS SQL Database
+### Connecting MS SQL Database ###

 Based on research, **Pymssql and Pyhon ODBC** are the basic solutions for connecting to MS SQL Server database.
-Here we will skip the library and the driver installations what you can find from Microsoft Offical website.
+Here we will skip the library and the driver installations, including how to set up your Python environment in VScode, what you can find from Microsoft Offical website.

+- Pymssql Connecting SQL Server